faimSD/yards/README.md

 - **Sprite frequency space** – the discrete probability distribution over the frequency of appearances for that class on a given game-play image.
 - **Transparency quadrant** – the quadrants describing the transparent regions of a sprite image.

-For a more detailed explanation of how yards is implemented, please refer to the corresponding paper: 'link/to/paper/'.
+For a more detailed explanation of how YARDS is implemented, please refer to the corresponding paper: 'link/to/paper/'.